keboola/connection-docs/components/extractors/communication/gmail/index.md

     - or `https://oauth.eu-central-1.keboola.com/authorize/keboola.ex-gmail/callback`
     - or `https://oauth.north-europe.azure.keboola.com/authorize/keboola.ex-gmail/callback`

-    Depending on which stack are you using or planning to use.
+    Depending on which stack you are using or planning to use.

     {: .image-popup}
     ![Screenshot - Google API Console - Fill Credentials](/components/extractors/communication/gmail/google_console_detail.png)

-6. Click **Create** and a popup window will display your new Client ID and Client Secret credentials.
+6. Click **Create** and a pop-up window will display your new client ID and client secret credentials.
-7. You can now use these credentials in the **Custom Authorization** tab when authorizing the Google Analytics Extractor.
+7. You can now use these credentials in the **Custom Authorization** tab when authorizing the Google Analytics extractor.

     {: .image-popup}
     ![Screenshot - Custom Authorization](/components/extractors/communication/gmail/custom-credentials.png)